wsstiles/Regression-And-Classification/README.md

 In this project we explore a **Logisitic Regression** problem using **supervised machine learning techniques**.
 The objective of the project is to use the credit history of previous lenders to train a model using classification algorithms (such as **kNN**) to help the bank prevent potential losses, and focus more on eligible customers.

 #### CreditRisk.csv
-Contains credit risk information on prior customer loans to be used to train the model.
+Contains credit risk information on prior customer loans to be used to train and test the model.